nikhilgajam/JustWatchTV/README.md

+# JustWatchTV

-JustWatch TV is personalized and easy way of experiencing youtube with no distractions.
+JustWatchTV is personalized and easy way of experiencing youtube with no distractions.

 This is a simple yet powerful way of content consumption.